 Severity

-Injuries caused by Other unintentional causes were overall less severe than the average of all injuries (Table 1).
+Injuries caused by Other unintentional causes were generally less severe than for all hospitalised injuries (Table 1).

 Table 1: Severity of injury hospitalisations related to undetermined intent or other unintentional causes, 2023–24Severity measure | Undetermined intent | Other unintentional causes | All injuries |